 Meckel diverticulitis is the inflammation of Meckel diverticulum, which is the most common congenital structural abnormality of the gastrointestinal tract 3.
-Despite this, it is an uncommon causes of acute abdomen, and is often not correctly diagnosed pre-operatively.
+Despite this, it is an uncommon cause of acute abdomen, and is often not correctly diagnosed pre-operatively.

 This article focuses on Meckel diverticulitis.
 For a general discussion of the un-inflamed diverticulum, please refer to the article on Meckel diverticulum.